BillTheBest/osProtect/README.markdown

 ## Installation Overview

 1. install Postfix to handle emails
-2. install Redis which is used by Resque for background jobs
+2. install Redis to assist Resque with background processing
-3. install the rails application
+3. install the Ruby on Rails application

 ## Emails